STORM-IRIT/Radium-Engine/README.md

 * *VS 2013* with the november 2013 CTP (corrective patch)[https://www.microsoft.com/en-us/download/confirmation.aspx?id=41151}

 ### Dependencies
-* On windows GLEW is required for all the fancy OpenGL functions such as `glBindBuffers` (sad but true...).
+On windows GLEW is required for all the fancy OpenGL functions such as `glBindBuffers` (sad but true...).
- * Dowload GLEW and create a Glew folder in 3rdPartyLibraries (TODO : so that CMake finds it automagically).
+* Dowload GLEW and create a Glew folder in 3rdPartyLibraries.
+* Get the assimp submodule as stated above.

 ### Build